 Couvade syndrome

-Even though scientists proved a few outliers had greatly skewed the data,
+Even though scientists proved a few outliers had skewed the data,

 I’m attached to the myth that people who have been struck by lightning